pandax381/rlogd/README.md

     $ make
     $ sudo make install

-Note: This program requires libev.
+Note: This program requires libev and libpcre.

 Note: This program has been tested with Linux (kernel 3.2.0) and Mac OSX (10.9.5)